GoogleChrome/developer.chrome.com/site/en/_partials/privacy-sandbox/timeline/private-aggregation.md

     * The `contributeToHistogram()` function is available in Chrome Canary, Dev, Beta, and Stable M115+
     * The `contributeToHistogramOnEvent()` function is available in Chrome Canary, Dev, Beta, and Stable M115+
   * Legacy function names
-    * The below function names will be deprecated in M115
+    * The following function names will be deprecated in M115
     * The `sendHistogramReport()` function is available in
       * Chrome Canary, Dev, and Beta M107+
       * Chrome Stable M112+